 The scope of our work is focused on a TPV emitter as an important component in the context of high system performance.
 In particular, we focus on the importance of emitter's practical implementation in TPV systems.
 A very useful emitter is a selective emitter, which preferentially emits thermal energy in a particular wavelength region.
-Such a proposed design (shown in Fig. 3) is adopted from Boriskina et al., 2016 [46].
+Such a proposed design (shown in Figure 3) is adopted from Boriskina et al. [46].
 It works based on the power density emission generated from the TPV emitter and is limited by Planck's law for black body emissions only.
 The other reasons for our choosing are there is a need for integrating several subsystems and there are also difficulties in designing a good emitter type in high-performance TPV systems [34], [47]-[49].
-But, the challenges are we deal with high temperature selectivity and stability.
+But the challenges are we deal with high temperature selectivity and stability.
 Therefore, it is critical to further improve not only the theoretical design, but also the experimental fabrication of selective emitters to offer greater high-temperature stability and performance.
 Also, it is necessary to consider strategies to reduce the need for precise alignment between emitters and receivers [46], [50].

 What follows is the coverage of the present review.
 First, the division of practical TPV emitters is depicted in Table 1.
 The TPV emmitters are classified into 5 different categories: 1D binary grating, 2D and 3D photonic crystals, multi-layer stacks, and metamaterials.
-Second, Table 2 depicts a metric-based evaluation of the metamaterial and metasurface based-emitters.
+Second, Table 2 (in appendix) depicts a metric-based evaluation of the metamaterial and metasurface based-emitters.
 Such a metric-based evaluation is based on emitter structures, materials used, method of simulations, and design implementations and results.
+Our proposed design for a STPV diagram is depicted in Figure 3.